Git Quick Start Guide

 $ git config --global http.sslVerify false

-When using Git, you may sometimes encounter such prompts (usually when sharing private keys between machines).
+Sometimes, when using Git, you might see this prompt (usually when sharing keys across machines).

 1